-There are 23 car parks in Royal Tunbridge Wells and across the borough to enable you to ramble cross-country and enjoy the outstanding natural beauty of the area
+There are 48 car parks in Tunbridge Wells, including 13 in the town of Royal Tunbridge Wells, enabling you to ramble cross-country and enjoy the outstanding natural beauty of the area

-When visiting the historic part of Royal Tunbridge Wells like The Pantiles and the Tourist Information Centre the nearest car park is Linden Park Road, The Pantiles Car Park and The Old Coach Park.
+When visiting the historic parts of Royal Tunbridge Wells like The Pantiles, the nearest car parks are Linden Park Road, The Pantiles Car Park and The Old Coach Park.
 There is easy access to the Common and Spa Valley Railway from here too.

 Parking for motorhomes and campervans

-Mount Pleasant Avenue Car Park is only open for use on weekends 8am – 6pm; there is a window of free parking from 6am – 8am at the weekends.
+Mount Pleasant Avenue Car Park is only open for use on weekends 8am – 6pm; there is free parking from 6am – 8am at the weekends.

 The coach stand is only to be used for short stops after 7pm and before 7am because it is reserved for coaches.
 Dispensation can be applied for via Parking Services on 01892 554091.

-Slightly outside of the centre is another option in John Street Car Park.
-This is a 15 minute walk from the town, surrounded by some lovely independent cafes and shops.
+Further parking space is available just outside the town centre at John Street Car Park.
+This is a 15-minute walk from the town centre, close to a number of lovely independent cafes and shops on St Johns Road.

 Easy Parking for Designer Shopping

-In the town of Royal Tunbridge Wells there are 13 car parks centrally located near the shops, parks and attractions, with blue badge (disabled) parking in all.
-Motorcycles are well catered for too.
+In the town of Royal Tunbridge Wells there are 13 car parks centrally located near shops, parks and attractions, with blue badge (disabled) parking available at all the sites.
+There is parking available for motorcycles here too.

-For boutique and unique designer labels in the High Street head to car parks at Great Hall (at the top end of the High Street) and Little Mount Sion in the middle.
+For boutique and unique designer labels in the High Street head to car parks at Great Hall (at the top end of the High Street) and Little Mount Sion.

-The multi-storey, Torrington Car Park is handy for shopping on the High Street too, as well as being conveniently located next to the railway station.
+The multi-storey, Torrington Car Park is convenient for shopping on the High Street too, as well as being conveniently located next to the railway station.

 Parking for Top Brand Names